gchan57/mcetweb1/README.md

 Dashboard for monitoring Coolant Sataus using React,Firebase and ESP32..
-[a link](https://collantdash.netlify.app/) NOTE: Works only when the Esp32 is on..
+[link for the dashboard](https://collantdash.netlify.app/) NOTE: Works only when the Esp32 is on..